jpverkamp/blog/content/reviews/movies/Star Wars/3 - Star Wars Episode III - Revenge of the Sith.md

 Characterwise, I did really like Christopher Lee for what little he's in it.
 That look just before betrayal.
 And Samuel Jackson as Mace Windu of course is a treasure in his final confrontation with Ian McDiarmid as Palpatine.
 Great.

 Plotwise, the entire idea of Order 66 is absolutely terrifying--and completely believable.
-Although the ability to send it across the entire universe brings up a lot of the points I was talking about in my previous review of [Attack of the Clones]({{< ref "2021-11-07-attack-of-the-clones" >}}).
+Although the ability to send it across the entire universe brings up a lot of the points I was talking about in my previous review of [[Star Wars: Episode III - Revenge of the Sith|Attack of the Clones]]().

 A few random thoughts: